Napoléon (1927 film): Brienne

 In the winter of 1783, young Napoleon Buonaparte (Vladimir Roudenko) is enrolled at Brienne College, a military school for sons of nobility, run by the religious Minim Fathers in Brienne-le-Château, France.
 The boys at the school are holding a snowball fight organised as a battlefield.
 Two bullies—Phélippeaux (Petit Vidal) and Peccaduc (Roblin)—schoolyard antagonists of Napoleon, are leading the larger side, outnumbering the side that Napoleon fights for.
 These two sneak up on Napoleon with snowballs enclosing stones.
 A hardened snowball draws blood on Napoleon's face.
-Napoleon is warned of another rock-snowball by a shout from Tristan Fleuri (Nicolas Koline), the fictional school's scullion representing the French everyman and a friend to Napoleon.
+Napoleon is warned of another rock-snowball by a shout from Tristan Fleuri (Nicolas Koline), the fictional school scullion representing the French everyman and a friend to Napoleon.
 Napoleon recovers himself and dashes alone to the enemy snowbank to engage the two bullies in close combat.
 The Minim Fathers, watching the snowball fight from windows and doorways, applaud the action.
 Napoleon returns to his troops and encourages them to attack ferociously.
 He watches keenly and calmly as this attack progresses, assessing the balance of the struggle and giving appropriate orders.
 He smiles as his troops turn the tide of battle.
 Carrying his side's flag, he leads his forces in a final charge and raises the flag at the enemy stronghold.

 The monks come out of the school buildings to discover who led the victory.
 A young military instructor, Jean-Charles Pichegru (René Jeanne), asks Napoleon for his name.
 Napoleon responds "Nap-eye-ony" in Corsican-accented French and is laughed at by the others.
 Despite the fact Pichegru thought Napoleon had said "Paille-au-nez" (straw in the nose), Pichegru tells him that he will go far.